mechpen/bank/README.md

 ## Performance

-The bottleneck of the system is at appending to the WAL file, which depends on hard disk IO speed.
-On the server it can get 1890.96 transaction per second with default options.
+Disk IO is slow.
+Batched (delayed) appending of WAL file improves system performance.
+One the server, it can get 9989.16 transactions per second with default options.

 ## Future Improvements

   1. security -- currently no authentication nor authorization,
-  2. asyncio -- bottleneck is not here, but asyncio is cool,
+  2. asyncio
   3. dynamically resizing user hash table based on number of conflicts,
   4. user session control -- timeout connection and etc,
   5. WAL rotation